monsoonmaelstrom/book2/book2.md

 I can’t even begin to imagine my mother as that person, and based on Alex’s expression neither can he.

 “The key, Reese?”
-Liam says directing the conversation back to the original topic.
+Liam says, directing the conversation back to the original topic.

 “I don’t know exactly what they did.
 I wasn’t there, and the kind of stuff they were talking about was so far beyond my understanding.”